 LinkedIn allows users to visit their pages and search for jobs posted on the site.

 You can also stay ahead of the curve by setting up job alerts to email you when a job you’re searching for has been posted.
 You could start off by following Energy Resourcing.

 Share with your network

 The best way to get your name out there will be to start talking to your network.

-If you’re not sure what to talk about, start by sharing articles to relevant industry news – this can let your network know what you’re interested in.
+If you’re unsure what to talk about, start by sharing articles about relevant industry news – this can let your network know what you’re interested in.
 Like other social networking sites, you can also like, comment and share others’ posts.

 Tips for posting on LinkedIn

 Images take up more room on a screen, are bright and are therefore much more likely to grab someone’s attention over a post with just text.